Greece Moments Greece Moments

 #8 Ano Meria: The Lonely Highlands

 The north of Syros is still largely untouched and ideal for extensive hikes.
-The wild nature of Ano Meria is largely barren in the summer months, except for a few olive trees and vines.
+The wild nature of Ano Meria is largely barren in the summer months, with only a few olive trees and vines.

-In spring, on the other hand, it is green and blooming magnificently here.
-If you roam the expanses of the highlands, the scent of thyme comes into the nose.
+In spring, on the other hand, it is green and blooming magnificently.
+If you roam the expanses of the highlands, the scent of thyme fills the air.
 The finest island herbs grow everywhere and you can enjoy the peace and quiet of this deserted spot.

 syros ano meria hochland